Bomb Destined For Austin Explodes At FedEx Facility Near San Antonio

 "[T]he package was moving from an elevated conveyor belt to a lower section when it exploded," the television station reports.

-It "contained shrapnel consisting of nails and pieces of metal, sources said," according to the CBS affiliate, which said the Schertz facility has 75 employees.
+The package "contained shrapnel consisting of nails and pieces of metal, sources said," according to the CBS affiliate, which said the Schertz facility has 75 employees.

-There are conflicting reports about injuries at the FedEx facility — the TV station said none of the employees were hurt, but The Associated Press reports that one FedEx employee "apparently suffered a non-life-threatening 'percussion-type' injury from the blast."
+There are conflicting reports about injuries at the FedEx facility — the local TV station said none of the employees were hurt, but The Associated Press reports that one FedEx employee "apparently suffered a non-life-threatening 'percussion-type' injury from the blast."

 On Monday, prior to the latest explosion, NPR Member Station KUT in Austin reported that Austin police now believe the explosion of four bombs earlier this month that have killed two people and hurt several others is the work of a serial bomber.